FTBpro/go-workshop/coolfacts/docs/ex3-get-facts.md

 The API response and the entity field should be considered different.
 We don’t want that changes in the entity will have unexpected cascading changes,
 and we don’t want that a requirement to modify the response will trigger a change to the entity.

-We left with writing the status and content type header, and then write the response body to the writer:
+NExt, we'll write the status and content type header, and then write the response body to the writer. `w.WriteHeader` must be called before `w.Write`.
 ```go
 func (s *server) HandleGetFacts(w http.ResponseWriter) {
   // code omitted